-Please call the experienced personal injury attorneys of Bisnar Chase if you've been the victim of a dog attack.
+Please call the experienced personal injury attorneys of Bisnar Chase if you have been the victim of a dog attack.
 You may be entitled to compensation.
 Call (800) 561-4887 for a free case review now.

-For as long as man has had laws, he has made the owners of animals responsible for the damage that those aggressive animals cause.
-The Mosaic law, Solon's laws of Athens, and the Roman Institutes of Justinian, for example, embodied many of the principles that later evolved into the early common law treatment of liability for the acts of animals.
+For as long as man has had laws, he has made the owners of animals responsible for the damage those aggressive animals cause.
+For example, the Mosaic law, Solon’s laws of Athens, and the Roman Institutes of Justinian embodied many of the principles that later evolved into the early common law treatment of liability for the acts of animals.
 Until recent times, most domesticated animals were used for agricultural purposes.
-Common Law's provisions are grounded in this agricultural use, with infrequent interaction with "city dwellers".
+Common Law’s provisions are grounded in this agricultural use, with infrequent interaction with “city dwellers”.

-However, after the Industrial Revolution and in the huge increase in the world's population, farming has been relegated to a smaller sector of the economy, range land was decreased, and the travel of city dwellers through areas where wild animals still occur has increased.
+However, after the Industrial Revolution and in the huge increase in the world’s population, farming was relegated to a smaller sector of the economy, rangeland was decreased, and the travel of city dwellers through areas where wild animals still occur has increased.
 This increasing exposure of people to animals has continued the evolution of the laws that relate to wild and domesticated animals.

 In common law, there have been three theories of liability asserted against the owners of animals to make them responsible for the damage done by the animals.